Sayo-nika/quickstart-oss/README.md

 Take a look at `.travis.yml` to let you know on how to build mods with it!

-We recommend using the `master` version of the Template to work until they release the no-script.rpa patch.
+We recommend using the `master` version of the Template or Version 1.1.0 to work until they release the no-script.rpa patch.
 Using released versions is known to be untested and breaks the recipe.

 ## Copyright